getlunchtray/usda_api/README.md

 For LunchTray's purposes, we were only concerned with the Recipes.
 The good news, the Import jobs adds everything to your Rails DB.
 So adding other controllers literally only requires adding the controllers.
 The models should be good to go.

 ## To-Do List
-1. Move login info to the headers
-2. Add Rspec Tests
+1. Add Rspec Tests
-3. A bunch of refactoring
+2. A bunch of refactoring
-4. Add controllers for other models
+3. Add controllers for other models
-5. Add interface for managing users
+4. Add interface for managing users

 ## Hosted Version